 Yelena - as the series progress their similiarities become more and more visible.
 Royce and Channon even discuss if she's becoming more like Spider, or just more true to herself.

->

-> Yelena's father at first seems to be antithesis of Spider, being respected, mild-mannered former political advisor, but at the end of the day he's just as much motivated to do the right thing as Jerusalem.
+Yelena's father at first seems to be antithesis of Spider, being respected, mild-mannered former political adviser, but at the end of the day he's just as much motivated to do the right thing as Jerusalem.

->

-> Even Smiler gets this - compare some things Spider says with his famous speech about why he wants to be the president and you'll see they both are just tired of how stupid and easy to manipulate the masses are.
+Even Smiler gets this - compare some things Spider says with his famous speech about why he wants to be the president and you'll see they both are just tired of how stupid and easy to manipulate the masses are.
 The difference is that Spider tries to make the world a better place, while Smiler just wants to abuse the power and screw people over for fun.

 Spider claims to have killed 16 people.
 All in self-defense "except one."
 Ellis confirmed that Spider feels responsible for Vita's death.